Himanshu-Lohokane/FitFuel-Android/CalorieTracker/README.md

 ### **Ready to Start:**
 1. Run `npm start` in the CalorieTracker directory
 2. Scan QR code with Expo Go app
-3. Start tracking calories with AI-powered estimation!
+3. Start tracking nutrition with AI-powered estimation!

 ---